Chinese Wolfberry

 Understanding the key chemical compounds helps explain why chinese wolfberry pairs well with certain ingredients.

-Antioxidant polyphenols responsible for astringent, slightly bitter undertones that emerge in aftertaste; provide anti-inflammatory and antioxidant benefits
+Antioxidant polyphenols responsible for subtle bitter notes on the finish; provide anti-inflammatory and circulatory support

 Quick Tips